Silverhair Knight, Unchained

 • Patron: Eilistraee.

 • Special: A character who wishes to become a silverhair knight cannot have slain or caused the death of a drow of any alignment.
-If the character cannot meet this requirement, she must receive an atonement from a cleric of Eilistraee before being accepted into the order: payment for this atonement usually requires going on a quest for the church.
+If the character cannot meet this requirement, she must receive atonement from a cleric of Eilistraee before being accepted into the order: payment for this atonement usually requires going on a quest for the church.

 Class Skills